aliirah/laravel-rest/Readme.md

 * database\factories\ModelNameFactory.php
 * database\seeders\ModelNameSeeder.php
 * tests\Feature\ModelName\ModelNameTest.php
-* and add the line below line to ./routes/api.php
+* and remove the line below at the end of ./routes/api.php

 ```php
 ...
 Route::apiResource('modelNames', \App\Http\Controllers\ModelName\ModelNameController::class);
 ```
 - You can change the api.php file in config.
-- For deleting every file, it needs your permission in cmd.
+  For deleting every file, it needs your permission in cmd.
 - You can use -F or --force flag to force it.

 ### Versioning